NYU-DSGA1012-S23/syllabus/_modules/week02.md

 title: Week 2, Jan.
 31/Feb.
 2
 ---

-### Understanding Understanding Through Behavior
+### Meaning as Behavior

 We will study our first NLU task, _text classification_.
 What does a model need to "understand" about language and the world in order to analyze sentiment?
 We will use text classification a running example as we learn the basic techniques of NLU.

 Topics
 : Text classification, natural language inference, sentiment analysis